itsjoshuagraves/digitalgarden/content/journal/clippings/index.md

 tags: ["Wisdom"]
 bookToc: true
 weight: 10
-summary: "Quotes and insights from books and other sources on mind, focus, and ethics."
+summary: Quotes and insights from books and other sources on mind, focus, and ethics.
 ---

 ## Mind & Spirit